stevecj/map_with_indifferent_access/README.md

 Note that this gem is still in early development stages and does not yet have any released versions.

+Provides a `HashWithIndifferentAccess::Map` class that acts as a wrapper around a `Hash` and provides `String`/`Symbol` indifferent access to its entries.

+## Comparison to ActiveSupport's HashWithIndifferentAccess

-Behaves similarly to HashWithIndifferentAccess from ActiveSupport, but with the following differences.
+Behaves similarly to `HashWithIndifferentAccess` from ActiveSupport, but with the following differences.

-As of this writing, in order to have HashWithIndifferentAccess work as expected, it is necessary to load pretty much all of ActiveSupport, which modifies the behavior of other classes in ways that you might or might not want.
-MapWithIndifferentAccess does not currently alter any of the standard Ruby classes, but might make some very careful changes to those in future versions.
+As of this writing, in order to have `HashWithIndifferentAccess` work as expected, it is necessary to load pretty much all of ActiveSupport, which modifies the behavior of other classes in ways that you might or might not want.

+`MapWithIndifferentAccess` does not currently alter any of the standard Ruby classes, but might make some very careful changes to those in future versions.

-When a Hash-type object is added as a value into a HashWithIndifferentAccess, it is converted into a new HashWithIndifferentAccess that is entirely independent of the provided object.
-When reading a Hash-type object from a MapWithIndifferentAccess, on the other hand, it is wrapped in a MapWithIndifferentAccess that remains consistent with the originally provided object.
+When a Hash-type object is added as a value into a `HashWithIndifferentAccess`, it is copied into a new `HashWithIndifferentAccess` that is entirely independent of the provided `Hash`.

+When reading a `Hash` from a `MapWithIndifferentAccess::Map`, on the other hand, it is wrapped in a `MapWithIndifferentAccess::Map` that remains coupled to the originally provided `Hash` instance.

 Code: